-Goal Goal: improve capacity of existing facilities mber of facilities in the area are under utilised and/or not being used to their full potential due to lack of space or missues.
+A number of facilities in the area are under utilised and/or not being used to their full potential due to lack of space or design issues.

 C7 Finalise the master plan for Gundary Oval to upgrade the sports park to a regional facility standard.

-The following developments will be considered as part of this master plan: additional lighting at an appropriate standard new amenties to service isolated playing fields additional car parking.
-C8 Finalise the master plan for the Moruya Showground master plan.
-Consider the following potential developments: roadworks, drainage upgrades and parking new bar and amenities, new secretary's office, new cattle loading ramp relocation of the old secretary's office (building with heritage value) fenced dog activity yard Ack Weyman Oval upgrades: covered player and spectator area on the north-west side of the field more formalised parking.
-C9 Expand and upgrade the Moruya skate park with consideration of Action E22.
+The following developments will be considered as part of this master plan:

+- additional lighting at an appropriate standard - new amenties to service isolated playing fields - additional car parking. - Finalise the master plan for the Moruya Showground master plan.
+C8

+Consider the following potential developments:

+- roadworks, drainage upgrades and parking - new bar and amenities, new secretary's office, new cattle loading ramp - relocation of the old secretary's office (building with heritage value) - fenced dog activity yard - Ack Weyman Oval upgrades: - covered player and spectator area on the north-west side of the field - more formalised parking. - Expand and upgrade the Moruya skate park with consideration of Action E22.
+C9